 Improving service to users with resource sharing technologies

 While resource sharing has been around for decades, its importance surged when library buildings closed during the pandemic and libraries collaborated to increase access to digital content.
 The benefits of sharing collections are many, and libraries are building networks that take collaboration to a new level.
-These networks are increasingly being created through new generation sharing systems like Rapido, which automate workflows and enable libraries to manage a high volume of loans with little mediation.
+These networks are increasingly being created through new generation sharing systems like Rapido library resource sharing, which automate workflows and enable libraries to manage a high volume of loans with little mediation.
 These user-centric systems have fast turnarounds and transparent processes that identify firm delivery dates.

 “An e-commerce-like service that is fast and easy to use is really important and is going to be increasingly important,” said Katie Birch, vice president of resource sharing solutions.
 “When a patron requests an item, they want to know how long it’s going to take for the item to reach them.”

 With new generation solutions like Rapido, students and faculty self-serve effectively, empowered with knowledge, choice and control – all possible because of the library’s service.

 Expanding access to resources with Controlled Digital Lending